45th Anniversary – Yoko Ono – Feeling The Space

 for being unable to survive in the male society.”

 Yoko’s fourth solo album was the quick follow-up to her double album Approximately Infinite Universe which was released on January 8, 1973.
 Feeling The Space was released on November 5 in America (November 23 in the UK).

-Yoko’s most astounding song on the album is the the thunderous, bottom-heavy rocker ‘Woman Power’.
+Yoko’s most astounding song on Feeling the Space is the thunderous, bottom-heavy rocker / anthem ‘Woman Power’.
 The lyrics illuminate society’s perpetual repression of women and their eventual rise to power.
 John Lennon’s scathing guitar rips through the original, as he was in complete agreement with his wife about women’s rights.

 The lyrics were so prophetic that we recently had a very near miss of having a woman president.

 Two thousand years of male society

 …Do you know that one day you lost your way, man

 Do you know that some day you have to pay, man